sandrinecao/sandrinecao/README.md

 💻 I work with `Python, Ruby On Rails, JavaScript, ReactJS, NodeJS, Express, MongoDB...`

-**I am currently looking for a 6-month-internship as a Full-Stack Developer in Paris.**
+📢 I am currently looking for **a 6-month-internship as a Full-Stack Developer in Paris**.

 Please have a look at my portfolio to see all my apps deployed on Heroku: